Genivia/ugrep/README.md

 - **ugrep is evolving!**  We added lots of useful features and made significant improvements.
 This effort continues.
 You can help!
 We love your feedback (issues) and contributions (pull requests) ❤️ For example, what patterns do you use to search source code?
-Please contribute and share!
+Please tell us or contribute and share!

 <a name="speed"/>

 Speed
 -----

-Performance tests were conducted with clang 9.0.0 -O2 on on a 2.9 GHz Intel Core i7, 16 GB 2133 MHz LPDDR3 Mac OS 10.12.6 machine.
+Performance tests were conducted with clang 9.0.0 -O2 on a 2.9 GHz Intel Core i7, 16 GB 2133 MHz LPDDR3 Mac OS 10.12.6 machine.
 The best times for many runs is shown under minimal machine load.

 The following results span a range of different tests and are promosing for our initial efforts on **ugrep**.
 These tests are not comprehensive (yet), but